locnguyenIT/locnguyenIT/README.md

-### Hi there 👋 I'm Nguyen Thanh Loc a Software Engineer.
-Nice to see you.
+### Hi there 👋 I'm Nguyen Thanh Loc a Software Engineer from Vietnam.
+Nice to see you 😄

 <!--
 **locnguyenIT/locnguyenIT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.